wvrld/fpv-combat-drone/README.md

 Always double-check all the pins when connecting any peripheral device to the flight controller because they may vary from device to device.
 For the VTX, we use red (1) and black (2) wires, as well as yellow (5) and green (6).
 The internal red (3) and black (4) wires should not be used.
 I have isolated them.
 These may be used to connect to the video camera directly, but we will be using the FC to connect with the camera through that.

-Video-camera Caddx Ratel 2 12000 TVL connects to the flight controller using 5V, G, and CAM pins as shown on the picture above.
+Video-camera Caddx Ratel 2 12000 TVL connects to the flight controller using 5V, G, and CAM pins.
 Red (1) to 5V, Black (2) to G, and Yellow (3) to CAM.

 After soldering all the necessary connections, you can proceed to connect the FPV system either to your computer or directly to the battery for testing.
 If there is no smoke, congratulations, you have completed the work correctly.
 From this point, you can even turn on your FPV glasses and search for the channel to search your FPV drone.
 It should already be operational by this point if UART1 is configured correctly.